Best Mics for Recording Rap Vocals – Spit those Sick Rhymes

-Another mic from Audio-Technica and the last entry on our list, the AT4040 is one of the best rap mics you can find.
+Another mic from Audio-Technica and the last entry on our list, the AT4040 is one of the best rapping microphones you can find.
 It has a pretty wide frequency range and fast response, which makes it perfect for rappers.
 It sports an attractive matte black design that is as sturdy as it is elegant.

 It comes with a variety of accessories, including the very useful spidery shock mount.
 While this shock mount provides a firm grip, it can be time-consuming to adjust.
 The audio is very airy and rich, and it even adds some extra sparkle by pumping up the highend.
 Maximum SPL is at 145dB, although it can be extended to 155dB with the help of the attenuation pad.

 One of the best features in this microphone is the filter that can completely eliminate the plosives that may be tainting your sound without affecting the quality of the low frequencies.
-Given its price, the AT4040 is one of the best performers you can get without breaking the bank.
+Given its price, the AT4040 is one of the best mics for rap vocals that you can get without breaking the bank.

 Things to Consider When Buying Mics for Rap Vocals